What caused tech layoff 2022–2024

 To put salary into perspective, a senior engineer in tech can be making the type of salary that a director or VP will be making in other industries.

 In the early part of 2020, companies were afraid of a potential economic downturn.
-Hiring, promotions and bonuses were frozen.
-Some layoffs and furlough leaves started to take place for a short period of time.
+Hiring, promotions, and bonuses were frozen.
+Some layoffs and furloughs started to take place for a short period of time.

-But soon, the market realized Covid-19 has a significant positive impact for the tech businesses instead of a negative one.
+But soon, the market realized COVID-19 had a significant positive impact on tech businesses instead of a negative one.

-The needs for technology skyrocketed due to the needs to conduct business virtually.
-Tech companies continue to blossom because it was one of the most promising businesses for the world to invest in during the Covid period.
+The need for technology skyrocketed due to the need to conduct business virtually.
+Tech companies continued to blossom because it was one of the most promising businesses for the world to invest in during the COVID period.

 Tech companies doubled down and went on a hiring spree to bring in more tech workers for growth.

-At the same time (Covid), governments around the world released stimulus packages to ensure their respective country’s economy does not go into recession due to Covid lockdown.
+At the same time (COVID), governments around the world released stimulus packages to ensure their respective countries’ economies did not go into recession due to COVID lockdowns.

-Now, not only the tech industry is flooded with cheap credit, the economy is flooded by newly injected liquidity from the governments.
+Now, not only was the tech industry flooded with cheap credit, but the economy was also flooded by newly injected liquidity from the governments.

-The bad news is, high inflation destablizes the economy.
-The US FED started raising interest rates in 2022 to try bringing the inflation down.
+The bad news is, high inflation destabilizes the economy.
+The U.S. Fed started raising interest rates in 2022 to try bringing the inflation down.

-It has been effective to a certain extent but raising the interest rate has a blanket effect all over the entire economy, which leads us back to the expensive loan (high interest rate) to be paid by the tech companies.
+It has been effective to a certain extent, but raising the interest rate has a blanket effect all over the entire economy, which leads us back to the expensive loans (high interest rates) to be paid by the tech companies.

 The theme for tech companies has moved from growth to 1) survivability for startups and 2) profitability for enterprises.

-Companies need to survive and continue to thrive on their own revenue without the cheap credit in the past.
+Companies need to survive and continue to thrive on their own revenue without the cheap credit of the past.

 What we have today in the tech industry is the obsession with profitability.